 Heavier folks (250+ lb), will generally feel like most mattresses are a tad softer than average size people.
 This is because heavier sleepers exert more stress and pressure on a mattress and sink into the bed quite a bit more.
 Also, because heavier people tend to sink in more, they might find that the top layers on a lot mattresses sort of hug them and as a result, they’ll warm up more than a medium size person.

 On the flip side, petite sleepers (under 150 lb), will feel like most mattresses are on the firmer side of the spectrum.
 This is true because unlike heavy sleepers, petite sleepers place very little stress on a bed and sleep more on top of the mattress.
-For example, Slumber Yard team member Kaite Kale, who weighs less than 100 lb, sometimes has trouble discerning between different types of foams because she literally doesn’t sink in, at all.
+For example, one of our team members, who weighs around 100 lb, sometimes has trouble discerning between different types of foams because she literally doesn’t sink in, at all.
 As a result, lighter sleepers tend sleep a tad bit cooler because mattresses really don’t hug them.

 Before we jump into how the Signature mattress is constructed, it’s important to note that this mattress is available in three different firmness levels: soft, medium (best seller), and firm.
 The firmness level you choose will slightly change how the bed is constructed.